Seniors prefer aging at home

 What is the Village Movement?

-Members pay a fee for access to a wide variety of services including transportation, help with household tasks, or organized social activities.
+Members pay a fee for access to and help with vetted local services including transportation, handyman services, help with household tasks, and organized social activities.
 On average, it costs about $50/month or $600/year.

 Who is the Village Movement right for?

 Joining a local Village is a good choice for active, healthy seniors who usually don’t need too much help with activities of daily living.

 The support and social life that members of a Village benefit from is similar to what an independent living community would provide.
 The biggest differences are that older adults don’t have to move out of their homes or pay fees to join and live in the community.